gaigutherz/Akkademia/README.md

 ```

 ## Github
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites
-Install Python 3.6 or 3.7 - Link for example (version 3.7.1): https://www.python.org/downloads/release/python-371/
+Install Python 3.6 or 3.7 - Link for example (version 3.7.1): https://www.python.org/downloads/release/python-371/.

-Install git - https://git-scm.com/downloads (Choose your Operating system)
+If you don't have git installed, install git - https://git-scm.com/downloads (Choose the appropriate operating system).

-Create a GitHub user - https://github.com/join?source=header-home
+If you don't have a Github user, create one - https://github.com/join?source=header-home.

-### Installing
+### Installing the python dependencies
-A step by step series of examples that tell you how to get a development env running.

 Install torch:
 Windows -
 ```
-pip3 install torch===1.3.1 torchvision===0.4.2 -f https://download.pytorch.org/whl/torch_stable.html
+pip install torch===1.3.1 torchvision===0.4.2 -f https://download.pytorch.org/whl/torch_stable.html
 ```

 Linux and MAC -
 ```
-pip3 install torch torchvision
+pip install torch torchvision
 ```

 Install allennlp:
 ```
-pip install allennlp
+pip install allennlp==0.8.5
 ```

-Open pycharm and choose "Check out from version control"
+### Cloning the project

-Insert the GitHub project path  - https://github.com/gaigutherz/Translating-Akkadian-using-NLP.git
+Clone the project - git clone https://github.com/gaigutherz/Translating-Akkadian-using-NLP.git

-Insert your GitHub credentials

-Clone

-Now you can run the project and insert the Akkadian signs!
+Now you can devedlop for the Translating-Akkadian-using-NLP repository and and your improvements!

 ### Project structure